 The district nurses may:

 We usually see adults over the age of 18, who have needs that can be met in their environment.
 We often work with older people with complex health problems, or people needing palliative or end-of-life care.

 Examples of people who might need the support of the District Nurse include:

 There may also be other circumstances when a person has needs that can be met by the service.

-Most District Nurses are based at a local GP Practice or Health Centre.
-They are available from 8.00am to 4.30pm, seven days a week.
-Most visits will be made within these core hours at a time within a mutually agreed timescale.
-If you need care outside of these hours then your nurse will arrange for the evening nursing service to visit you.
-This service is available from 6.00pm to 10.00pm.
+If you need care outside of these hours, then your nurse will arrange for the evening nursing service to visit you.
+This service is available from 6.00 pm to 10.00 pm.